 While the instructors had suspicions, there was no evidence that cheating on tests was occurring.
 Now, after using the Respondus Lockdown Browers which records both sound and video of the student while they are taking the exams, dishonest academic behaviors are more difficult to commit.
 The exams were completed much quicker and the scores were statistically significantly lower.
 Scores were 14.4-19.3% lower which affirms academic dishonesty.
 Stated another way, student cheating accounted for 1.5 to nearly 2 full grade differences.
 This finding is appalling for both traditional and non-traditional students, but the differences were not statistically significantly different.
 The findings of this study support the work by Alesso et al (2017) who found students scored 17 points lower and used significantly less time in online tests that used proctoring software versus unproctored tests.
 This study found academically dishonest behaviors by both traditional and non-traditionally aged students but the differences between groups were not statistically significant.
-The study did not support the findings of Stuber-McEwen et al. (2009), Harding (2001) Graham et al. (1994) Srikanth & Asmatulu, (2014), McCabe et al. (2012), and (Tolman 2017) all found non-traditional students were less apt to commit academically dishonest acts than traditional students.
+The study did not support the findings of Stuber-McEwen et al. (2009), Harding (2001) Graham et al. (1994) Srikanth & Asmatulu, (2014), McCabe et al. (2012), and (Tolman 2017) all found non-traditional students.